 In some pockets of the city, redevelopment has made way for newly-constructed townhomes, lofts and condominiums that offer modern layouts and amenities within this historic urban setting.

 Part of the City of Charleston, Daniel Island offers a convenient central location within the region.
 This scenic sea island is home to residential neighborhoods, a downtown with shops and restaurants, corporate offices, schools, churches and resort-style amenities.
-A diverse offering of properties makes Daniel Island a popular choice for a wide variety of residents, from single professionals and young families to empty-nesters and retirees.
+A diverse offering of properties makes Daniel Island one of the best neighborhoods in Charleston for a wide variety of residents, from single professionals and young families to empty-nesters and retirees.

 Sound planning and design has guided the evolution of this newer community within Charleston, which has been recognized with a prestigious “Award for Excellence” from the Urban Land Institute.